Email FacebookTwitterMenu burgerClose thin

 What Types of Investments Can Be Transferred In Kind?

-The answer to this question typically depends on the rules set by the brokerage you plan to transfer assets to.
-Generally, you can complete in kind transfers for individual and joint brokerage accounts, as well as individual retirement accounts (IRA) and custodial accounts held on behalf of minors.
+The ability to complete an in kind transfer depends largely on the rules of the brokerage you are transferring your assets to.
+Typically, in kind transfers can be completed for various account types, including individual and joint brokerage accounts, individual retirement accounts (IRAs), and custodial accounts held for minors.

 Benefits of Using In Kind Transfers

-The most obvious advantage of using an in kind transfer to move assets from one brokerage to another is that it can be much easier than liquidating assets, then having to repurchase them.
+The most obvious advantage of using an in kind transfer to move assets from one brokerage to another is that it can be much easier than liquidating assets and then having to repurchase them.
 You’re just making an apples to apples trade, so there’s less heavy lifting involved.

 In kind transfers can also protect you from price fluctuations caused by stock market volatility.
 For example, say you had to sell your 1,000 shares of XYZ company for $100 per share.
 But when you’re ready to reinvest in your new brokerage account, those shares are now selling for $120 each.
 The $100,000 in liquid cash you got from the sale would only buy you 833 shares of the same stock at the new price.